ashzerrr/INST447-Final-Project/README.md

 9. Also check that jupyter is installed using `jupyter --version`.
 If it isn't, run `python3 -m pip install jupyter` in the terminal.

-10. Then you can run these commands:
+10. Make sure that you're selecting the .venv interpreter session on the top right of the screen.
+Then you can run these commands in the terminal:

 ```
 quarto preview inst447-group10-final-submission.qmd